mnxn/mnxn.github.io/content/blog/ocaml/vscode-jsoo.md

 What gen_js_api will do is generate code that automatically calls `Ojs.string_to_js` for the parameter and `OutputChannel.t_of_js` for the return value.
 An OCaml value can be converted a JS value if it is a ["JS-able"](https://github.com/LexiFi/gen_js_api/blob/master/TYPES.md) type, or if the appropriate `of_js`/`to_js` functions exist.

 It is important to note that unlike BuckleScript, gen_js_api is actually doing a conversion between values.
 If a function binding is written that returns an OCaml record, modifying a field of that record only modifies the record itself; the original JS value is untouched.
-This is different from BuckleScript, where an OCaml type directly corresponding to its JS data representation.
+This is different from BuckleScript, where an OCaml type directly corresponds to its JS data representation.

 To avoid this, it is possible to keep values as an abstract `Ojs.t` type, which are the unconverted JS values.
 Accessing and setting fields can be done with a function annotated with [`[@@js.set]` or `[@@js.get]`](https://github.com/LexiFi/gen_js_api/blob/master/VALUES.md).
 This method was used for the entirety of the extension's VSCode bindings, which can be found [here](https://github.com/ocamllabs/vscode-ocaml-platform/tree/master/vscode).